 I observed that when traveling by train in many other European cities, it is crucial to be aware of certain things that may easily be overlooked or ignored by many.

 Departure and Arrival signs are sometimes displayed separately.

 When looking for your next trip displayed on large screens in train stations, be quick to ensure that you’re looking at the correct display.
-Arrival displays are often separated from departures and destinations can actually be origin stations.
-For those who don’t read Italian, French or German, no worries.
-English translation of these signs are most likely available.
+Arrival displays are often separated from departures and destinations can be origin stations.
+For those who don’t read Italian, French, or German, don’t worry.
+English translation of these signs is most likely available.

-Reserve seats for peak hour trips.
-We experienced booking first class seats from Munich to Salzburg but ended up sitting on our luggage in front of staff desk since our seats since all seats were reserved and taken by other passengers.
-Booking tickets entitles passengers the right to board the carriage, as explained by a RailJet ticket checker, but not necessarily the seats, if other passengers have reserved them.
-Upon realizing the importance of seat reservation, which cost 4 euro per passenger, we booked the remaining legs of our ride in Austria’s RailJet.
-It turned out that there were plenty of seats available and seat reservation was unnecessary.
+We experienced first-class booking seats from Munich to Salzburg but ended up sitting on our luggage in front of the staff desk since our seats since seats were reserved and taken by other passengers.
+Booking tickets entitle passengers the right to board the carriage, as explained by a RailJet ticket checker, but not necessarily the seats if other passengers have reserved them.
+Upon realizing the importance of seat reservations, which cost 4 euro per passenger, we booked the remaining legs of our ride in Austria’s RailJet.
+It turned out that there were plenty of seats available, and seat reservation was unnecessary.
 Therefore, I think the rule of thumb is to reserve seats during peak hours, and during travel seasons.

 When reserving seats, you can choose what seat layout you can choose, especially those with the company.
 You can sit together, face each other, or have the option of the table in between, depending on carriage and availability.
 One thing that I found hard to predict is the direction of the seats.
 Train seats of opposing courses are available on every transport, and trains can travel forward and backward.
 So I guess people who are not comfortable facing rearward may need to talk to customer support at railway stations to ensure they get the right seat orientation.

 Placement of large luggage